-Should The American Board of Plastic Surgery, Inc., in its sole discretion, cancel the Written Examination, or as a result of events beyond its control be unable to administer the Written Examination at the appointed date, time and location; or should the Board fail to conclude a candidate's Written Examination, the Board is not responsible for any expense the candidate may have incurred in connection with the canceled Written Examination, nor for any expense the candidate may incur for any substitute Written Examination.
+If the American Board of Plastic Surgery, Inc. in its sole discretion cancels the Written Examination or, based on events beyond its control, is unable to administer or conclude a candidate's Written Examination, the Board is not responsible for any expense the candidate may have incurred in connection with the canceled Written Examination.
+The Board is not responsible for any future expense the candidate may incur related to a substitute Written Examination.

-ORAL EXAMINATION NOVEMBER 11, 12, 13, 2021
+ORAL EXAMINATION NOVEMBER 14, 15, 16, 2024